-Codifies current practice requiring an examination within two years of applying for licensure unless given a hardship extension must pass an examination prepared by DCP or a DCP-designated national testing service.
+Codifies current practice requiring an examination within two years of applying for licensure unless given a hardship extension

+By law, applicants for a real estate broker's or salesperson's license must pass an examination prepared by DCP or a DCP-designated national testing service.
 The bill codifies current practice by requiring applicants to submit evidence that they successfully completed the exam within two years of filing a license application, unless the Real Estate Commission grants the applicant a hardship extension.